greg7mdp/sparsepp/bench.md

 Both sparse hash implementations, as well as Google's btree_map are significantly more memory efficient than the classic unordered_maps.
 They are also significantly slower that [Sparsepp](https://github.com/greg7mdp/sparsepp).

-If we are willing to sacrifice somea little bit of insertion performance for improved memory efficiency, it is easily done with a simple change in [Sparsepp](https://github.com/greg7mdp/sparsepp) header file `sparsepp.h`.
+If we are willing to sacrifice a little bit of insertion performance for improved memory efficiency, it is easily done with a simple change in [Sparsepp](https://github.com/greg7mdp/sparsepp) header file `sparsepp.h`.
 Just change:

 `#define SPP_ALLOC_SZ 0`